-"The global trends, once again unfortunately, go in what I would say is the wrong direction.
+"The global trends once again, unfortunately, go in what I would say is the wrong direction.
 There are new conflicts, new situations, producing refugees, adding themselves to the old ones," said Grandi.
 "The old ones never get resolved.”

 More support from rich nations needed

-But on a more positive note, Grandi recalled that the United Nations General Assembly adopted a new global treaty last December that spreads responsibility for those helping refugees flee from war and persecution.
+Grandi, however, said it was encouraging that the United Nations General Assembly adopted a new global treaty last December that spreads responsibility for those helping refugees flee from war and persecution.

 The Global Compact on Refugees passed by a vote of 181-2, with the Dominican Republic, Eritrea and Libya abstaining.
 Only the United States and Hungary were opposed.
-Its chief aim is to beef up the resources of neighboring countries and regions that provide shelter and help for people fleeing war-torn nations.
+Its chief aim is to beef up resources of neighboring countries and regions that provide shelter and help for people fleeing war-torn nations.

-“You may say, is this going to change everything?
-No, it’s not going to change everything.
-But it is an important blueprint, an important model on how to respond — at least respond to the refugee crises while they're happening," Grandi said.
+"It is an important blueprint, an important model on how to respond — at least respond to the refugee crises while they're happening," Grandi said.